Santa Catalina Parish Church (Arayat): Architectural features

 The Renaissance-style facade is characterized with its frontal arcade on the second level and Celtic-like cross windows on the sides.
-Another feature is the pediment with its axial feature of a blind pointed archway framing a small semi-circular arched window placed underneath a superimposed gabled plane.
+Another feature is the pediment with its axial feature of a blind pointed archway framing a small semicircular arched window placed underneath a superimposed gabled plane.
 An image of Santa Catalina is located at the portico of the church while a separate antique image is located at the main altar.
 The bell tower at the left has chamfered corners and was covered by a domical roof.
 At present, it has been replaced by intersecting gable roofs.

 A marble engraving is present at the topmost part of the arched main doorway.
 It states:

-"JUAN MEDINA LUISA GABRIEL: DONANTES DE LOS VIENTE MIL PESOS PARA LA REPARACION DE ESTA IGLESIA DE ARAYAT.
-1923."